grafana/alloy/docs/sources/concepts/configuration-syntax/_index.md

 ## Configuration syntax design goals

-{{< param "PRODUCT_NAME" >}} is designed with the following requirements in mind:
+{{< param "PRODUCT_NAME" >}} is:

-* _Fast_: The configuration language must be fast so the component controller can quickly evaluate changes.
+* _Fast_: The configuration language is fast, so the component controller can quickly evaluate changes.
-* _Simple_: The configuration language must be easy to read and write to minimize the learning curve.
+* _Simple_: The configuration language is easy to read and write to minimize the learning curve.
-* _Debuggable_: The configuration language must give detailed information when there's a mistake in the configuration file.
+* _Easy to debug_: The configuration language gives detailed information when there's a mistake in the configuration file.

 The {{< param "PRODUCT_NAME" >}} configuration syntax is a distinct language with custom syntax and features, such as first-class functions.